risingwavelabs/risingwave-docs/versioned_docs/version-1.8/ingest/data-ingestion.md

 <div>As shown above, a key distinction between the two is that a table persists the ingested raw data, whereas a source does not.
 For example, let's consider the upstream input of 5 records: `AA`, `BB`, `CC`, `DD`, and `EE`.
 If a table is used, these 5 records will be persisted in RisingWave.
 However, if a source is used, these records will not be persisted. </div>
 <br/>
-<div>One advantage of using a table is that you can performa ad-hoc queries against the ingested raw data. </div>
+<div>One advantage of using a table is that you can performs ad-hoc queries against the ingested raw data. </div>
 <br/>

 <div>Another advantage of using a table is the ability to consume data changes.
 If the upstream system deletes or updates a record, this operation will be consumed by RisingWave, thereby modifying the results of the stream computation.
 On the other hand, a source only supports appending records and cannot handle data changes.
 Besides, to allow a table to accept data changes, a primary key must be specified on the table.</div>